syamagay/localDB-tools/README.md

      datetime    : 20XX/XX/XX XX:XX:XX
     ----------------------------------

-   # Type 'y' if continue to make plots, or type the number preceding scan name if change run number >> y <---- this answer will only decide whether to make histogram
+   # Type 'y' if continue to make plots, or type the number before scan name if change run number >> y <---- this answer will only decide whether to make histogram

    # Start to make histograms.
    # Finish to make histograms of all scans.